-NFPA 1033 1.1\ Scope.
-This standard shall identify the professional level of job performance requirements for fire investigators.

-1.2\ Purpose.
-The purpose of this standard shall be to specify the minimum job performance requirements for serving as a fire investigator in both the private and public sectors.

-1.2.1 It is not the intent of this standard to restrict any jurisdiction from exceeding the minimum requirements.

-1.2.2 Job performance requirements for each duty are the tasks an individual must be able to perform in order to successfully carry out that duty; however, they are not intended to measure a level of knowledge.
-Together, the duties and job performance requirements define the parameters of the job of fire investigator.
+- NFPA 1033 1.1 Scope.
+This standard shall identify the professional level of job performance requirements for fire investigators. - 1.2 Purpose.
+This standard shall specify the minimum JPRs for serving as a fire investigator in both the private and public sectors. - 1.2.1 This standard shall define the fire investigator position. - 1.2.2 The intent of this standard shall be to ensure that individuals who serve as fire investigators are qualified to do so. - 1.2.3 It shall not be the intent of this standard to restrict any jurisdiction from exceeding or combining these minimum requirements. - 1.2.4 JPRs for each duty are the tasks personnel shall be able to perform to successfully carry out that duty. - 1.2.5 Fire investigators who perform or support fire investigations shall remain current with the general knowledge, skills, and JPRs. - 1.2.6 Fire investigators who perform or support fire investigations shall remain current with practices and applicable standards.

-1.3 General.
+1.3 Application.